 Easy Pose with hip and knee support

-Sit on the front edge of a bolster or folded blanket so that it creates a downward incline.
-Sitting forward on the prop can help tilt your pelvis forward and create a more neutral spine.
+Sit on the front edge of a folded blanket or bolter.
+Lean slightly forward on the prop to help tilt your pelvis forward and create a more neutral spine.
 If your knees are lifted, place blocks or folded blankets underneath them to alleviate pressure in your hips and knees.

 Easy Pose with hip support

-If you have tight hips, sit on the front edge of a bolster or folded blanket to give the pelvic bones some cushion and to help them tip forward.
-Fold forward if it feels good on your knees and lower back.
+If you have tight hips, sit on the front edge of a folded blanket or bolster for cushioning and to help tip your hips forward.
+Fold forward if it feels good on your knees and lower back or remain seated upright.

 Sukhasana is a position often used for meditation.
 If sitting on the floor isn’t accessible to you, sit in a chair.
 Find a comfortable seated position with your feet directly under your knees.
-If possible, sit forward in the chair.
-If you need back support, sit against a surface that helps you avoid slouching.
-Lengthen the crown of your head upward to achieve a long, but neutral spine.
+If possible, sit slightly forward in the chair.
+If you need back support, lean slightly back against the chair to help prevent slouching.
+Lengthen the crown of your head upward to achieve a long and neutral spine.